What is machine translation? Can it actually substitute for human translators? And how can it help your business?

 Where MT really shines as part of a comprehensive translation workflow, supervised by skilled human linguists.
 This gives organisations the best of both worlds- translation speed is greatly reduced and consistency is improved, without the risk of translation errors should the computers go rogue.

-Our machine translation solution is highly customised, using both our translation memories and our MT engine.
+Our machine translation solution is customised, using both our translation memories and/or an MT engine we’ll develop for your particular linguistic requirements.
 Once machine translation is completed, a post-editor will check the translation against the source and make any required amendments, before it is passed for proof-reading by a separate linguist and then to the project manager for Quality Assurance.